Contact Us Today (424) 372-3112

 You should consult with our firm as early as possible and never make any statements to law enforcement detectives.
 We may be able to get the charges reduced or dismissed.

-Also, we might be able to persuade the prosecutor from filing formal charges through a process known as prefiling intervention.
+We might also be able to persuade the prosecutor to refrain from filing formal charges through a process known as prefiling intervention.

 Cron, Israels & Stark is a top-ranked criminal defense law firm with two office locations in Los Angeles County.
 Contact our firm for a free case evaluation at (424) 372-3112.